How to: Watch an Expression in the Debugger

 The QuickWatch dialog box enables you to examine a single variable or expression at a time.
 It is useful for taking a quick look at one value or a larger data structure.
 The Watch window can store several variables and expressions that you want to view over the course of the debugging session.
 Some editions of Visual Studio have multiple Watch windows, which are numbered Watch1 through Watch4.

-For more information about how to open the Watch or QuickWatch windows, see To display a variable window.
+For more information about how to open the Watch or QuickWatch windows, see How to: Use Debugger Variable Windows.

 A variable name is the simplest expression you can enter.
 If you are debugging native code, you can use register names as well as variable names.
 The debugger can accept much more complex expressions than that, however.
 For example, you could enter the following expression to find the average value of three variables: